Elliebelliexoxo/stoopsidescribbles.com/_posts/2024-03-20-welcome-to-my-blog.md

 date: 2024-03-20
 ---

-Welcome to Stoop Side Scribbles!
-This is my personal space where I'll be sharing my thoughts, experiences, and whatever else comes to mind.
-I'm excited to start this journey and share my stories with you.
+Welcome to Stoopside Scribbles!
+Over a year ago, I began this blog as a documentation of my opinons, concerns, personal expereinces, and appreciations.
+Having logged many hours of typing these posts on the stoop of my old college apartment, I have dedicated my blog to the place where many of my posts originated.

-Stay tuned for more posts coming soon!
+Thanks for reading!